 Self injury Support (formerly Bristol Crisis Service for Women) is a national organisation that supports girls and women affected by self-injury or self-harm.

-Self injury Support run a helpline, and text support service for girls and young women up to 24 years in the UK affected by self-harm.
-They are open Sun-Fri 7-9pm
+Self injury Support run a helpline, and text support service for girls and young women in the UK affected by self-harm.

-Text us on 0780 047 2908 If you don’t know how to start talking, just text or email “hello”.
-Texts and emails will be replied to within 24 hours during opening times.
+Text us on 07537 432444 If you don’t know how to start talking, just text or email “hello”.
+All texts will be replied, their aim is half an hour during opening times.

 SHOUT